Power Quality Solutions

 Power Quality Monitoring Applications

 PMI power quality recorders are deployed across every segment of the utility industry.
-Expand each application below to see how our instruments deliver measurable value to engineering, operations and compliance teams.
+Here’s how our instruments deliver measurable value to engineering, operations and compliance teams.

-As rooftop solar, battery storage and community solar projects proliferate, utilities must verify each distributed energy resource meets IEEE 1547 interconnection requirements.
-PMI recorders capture voltage, frequency, harmonic distortion and anti-islanding behavior during commissioning and ongoing operation, providing defensible data for regulatory filings and interconnection agreements.
+As rooftop solar, battery storage and community solar grow, utilities must verify each one meets IEEE 1547 interconnection requirements.
+PMI recorders capture voltage, frequency, harmonic distortion and anti-islanding behavior — both during commissioning and ongoing operation.
+That gives you solid data for regulatory filings and interconnection agreements.

 Electric Vehicle Charging Impact Studies

-Fast-charging stations can draw hundreds of kilowatts in seconds, creating voltage sags, harmonic currents and flicker that affect neighboring customers.
-Deploying a Seeker or Revolution recorder at the service entrance or upstream transformer lets planners quantify EV charging impact, size infrastructure upgrades and respond to complaints with measured evidence.
+Fast-charging stations can draw hundreds of kilowatts in seconds.
+That creates voltage sags, harmonic currents and flicker that affect neighboring customers.
+Deploy a Seeker or Revolution recorder at the service entrance or upstream transformer, and planners can quantify EV charging impact, size infrastructure upgrades, and answer complaints with measured evidence.

 Substation engineers use the Revolution recorder to capture sub-cycle transients, high-order harmonics and fault signatures that drive protective relay performance.
-Long-term feeder deployments reveal seasonal load patterns, harmonic accumulation from non-linear loads and early signs of equipment degradation that would otherwise go undetected until failure.
-Pair with Merlin™ for automated event classification across your fleet.
+Long-term feeder deployments reveal seasonal load patterns, harmonic buildup from non-linear loads, and early signs of equipment wear.
+Pair it with Merlin™ for automated event classification across your fleet.

 Customer Complaint Investigation

-When a commercial or industrial customer reports nuisance tripping, flickering lights or equipment damage, utility crews deploy the Seeker to capture a complete power quality profile at the point of use.
-Every sag, swell, transient and harmonic event is logged, so engineers can determine whether the disturbance originates on the utility side or inside the customer’s facility.
-Merlin™ accelerates root-cause diagnosis by automatically classifying events.
+When a commercial or industrial customer reports nuisance tripping, flickering lights or equipment damage, crews deploy the Seeker to capture a complete power quality profile at the point of use.
+Every sag, swell, transient and harmonic event gets logged.
+That lets engineers pinpoint whether the disturbance started on the utility side or inside the customer’s facility.
+Merlin™ speeds up root-cause diagnosis by classifying events automatically.

 Power Quality Monitoring: Frequently Asked Questions